AndrewDTR/uw-cal-generator/README.md

 # 📅 🦡 UW Calendar Generator

+*An ics/ical generator to automatically convert UW-Madison schedules into calendar events (for use in Google Calendar or Outlook).
+Not associated with the University.*

 ## Infrastructure

 I, like many other students at UW-Madison, put my class schedule into apps like Google Calendar for convenience.
 However, this can be pretty tedious, especially when dealing with reoccuring events and school holidays.
-With this tool, all you have to do is paste in your course schedule, and it'll give you a formatted .ical file that you can import into the calendar app of your choice.
+With this tool, all you have to do is paste in your course schedule, and it'll give you a formatted .ics file that you can import into the calendar app of your choice.

 The frontend is just [a vanilla HTML page using Bootstrap](./frontend/index.html).
 I have my webserver (Caddy) with a `file_server` directive pointing into the `frontend` folder.
 It parses the schedule, shows it to the user, and sends it to the backend when the user downloads their schedule.